Karma, Crystals, and 4 Ways to Deal

 All of this is meant to help you evolve as a human being.
 When you look at Karma as fault or punishment, you’re putting yourself in the victim seat.
 When you look at it as an opportunity to heal and grow, you’re empowering yourself and improving the quality of your experience.
 Karma is not an incarcerating force – it’s a liberating one, but with anything else, it’s all about your perspective.

 If you find yourself in the same situation over and over, dealing with the same kind of difficult person over and over, experiencing the same kind of hardships or obstacles over and over, then yes that’s quite possibly your Karma.
 Your subconscious is trained to draw these things into your experience, and will do so again and again until you’ve made the aligned choice that puts you back into balance with your soul.

 This is why it’s not about punishment, debt, or blame: it’s about things working in perfect order to support you in restoring your balance, and living according to your highest standard.
 It’s what helps all of us grow and make life better, both individually and collectively.

-So here are a few ways you can deal with your Karma in an empowered way:
+Here are a few ways you can deal with your karma in a loving, empowered way: